n0xa/m5stick-nemo/README.md

 * Battery level and credits in settings menu

 ## User Interface
+There are three main controls:
-* A quick tap of the power button (closest to the USB port) will bring up the main menu from anywhere.
+* Home - Stops the current process and returns you to the menu from almost anywhere in NEMO
-* Long pressing the power button for 6 seconds turns off the unit.
-* In Function modes, the side button stops or pauses the process and brings up a menu.
+* Next - Moves the cursor to the next menu option.
+In function modes, this usually stops the process and returns you to the previous menu.
+* Select - Activates the currently-selected menu option, and wakes up the dimmed screen in function modes

+* StickC and StickC-Plus
-* In Menu mode, the side button scrolls the cursor to the next option in the menu.
+  * Power: Long-press the power button for 6 seconds to turn off the unit
-* In Function modes, the front M5 button wakes up the dim screen.
+  * Home: Tap the power button (closest to the USB port)
+  * Next: Tap the side button
-* In Menu mode, the front M5 button activates the selected menu item next to the cursor.
+  * Select: Tap the M5 button on the front of the unit

+* Cardputer
+  * Home: Tap the Esc/~/` key or the Left-Arrow/, key
+  * Next/Prev: Tap the Down-Arrow/. key and Up-Arrow/; keys to navigate
+  * Select: Tap the OK/Enter key or Right-Arrow/? key

 ## Install from M5Burner
 This is the absolute easiest way to get NEMO